arthurperton/statamic-popular/README.md

 - PHP 7.4+
 - Statamic v3.3.48+
-- PHP SQLite3 extension *

-\* The SQLite3 extension is enabled by default.
-It doesn't need any additional setup on Unix-like systems.
+Popular uses the SQLite3 PHP extension, which is enabled by default.

 ## License